E-ZPass_logo_white

 * Indicates required field.

-The E-ZPass® Group is an association of 35 toll and transportation agencies in 19 states that operates the successful E-ZPass® electronic toll collection program.
+The E-ZPass® Group is an association of more than 35 toll and transportation agencies in 20 states (a Michigan bridge/tunnel agency was added in 2023) that operates the successful E-ZPass® electronic toll collection program.

 Delaware River Joint Toll Bridge Commission (DRJTBC) affiliated E-ZPass transponders are issued and administered by the regional New Jersey E-ZPass Customer Service Center, which services the DRJTBC, New Jersey Turnpike Authority, Delaware River Port Authority, Delaware River & Bay Authority, South Jersey Transportation Authority, Burlington County Bridge Commission, and Cape May County Bridge Commission.
 (Click on the image to view in full resolution.)
-(Note: This map reflects the newest or impending E-ZPass agencies in Florida, Georgia and Minnesota.)
+(Note: This map does not reflect the addition of the Bay City Bridge Partners [Detroit, MI.] in 2023.)

 Making Tolling Better

 AET is increasingly being used in other states and countries.
 The Pennsylvania Turnpike Commission fully converted to AET in 2020.
-Other AET systems are in use at the Golden Gate Bridge, the Sydney Harbour Bridge (Australia), Maryland’s Intercounty Connector/MD, and along toll roads in Florida, Texas and California.
+Other AET systems are in use at NY-NJ Port Authority bridges and tunnels, the New York State Thruway, the Golden Gate Bridge, Maryland’s Intercounty Connector/MD, and along toll roads in Florida, Texas and California.